ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 `RegexContains b a` means that the regex stored in the type variable a is either equal to or a subset of the regex stored in the type variable b.
 The type variables arise from the type parameters.
 A type parameter may either refer to a `Key` or to a `Regex`.
-A `Key` may either refer to the path of another Key which is given relatively to the current key after the `::` symbol, or to the annotated key itself, in which case no extra annotation is necessary.
+A `Key` may either refer to the path of another key which is given relatively to the current key after the `::` symbol, or to the annotated key itself, in which case no extra annotation is necessary.
 A `Regex` refers directly to a regex which can then be used as a type variable.

 Additionally, a small haskell implementation has to be given.
-Currently our type system does not support any kind of operations other than simple pattern matching on Keys, that may either hold an arbitrary string as a default value matched as `Key (P.Just a)` or no default value, described as `Key P.Nothing`.
+Currently our type system does not support any kind of operations other than simple pattern matching on keys, that may either hold an arbitrary string as a default value matched as `Key (P.Just a)` or no default value, described as `Key P.Nothing`.
 If you want to pattern match over several possibilities like its done for fallback, use `;` to separate between lines.

-Summing up the above example can be read as "If the regex of the Key b, which path is obtained by taking the value of the current key, relatively referred to via `.` is equal to or a subset of the regex describing the current key, this link is allowed.
+Summing up the above example can be read as "If the regex of the key b, which path is obtained by taking the value of the current key, relatively referred to via `.` is equal to or a subset of the regex describing the current key, this link is allowed.
 In that case the type of the current key will not be changed and remain to be the regex stored in the type variable a.